addisonia/Receipt-Splitter-9006/User Manual.md

 - **Enter**: Jump from item to price if there is no value entered in price (otherwise submits item to display).

+## Clear Data Button:
+-- Clears all data entered on page

 ## Settings Button:
 - **Dark Mode**: changes background and button colors to fit a dark mode theme when switch button is toggled